-Wall Street opens lower as Amazon weighs on tech stocks
+US STOCKS-Wall St opens lower as Amazon weighs on tech stocks

 "The ability of Trump to deliver on his many promises such as tax and stimulus packages are really shattered.
 This is going to have a negative impact on the markets as the Trump trade would wind up even further."

-Starbucks (SBUX.O) fell 7.50 percent, while Mattel (MAT.O) was down 8.78 percent after their quarterly reports.
+Starbucks fell 7.50 percent, while Mattel was down 8.78 percent after their quarterly reports.

 Data showed that the U.S. economy accelerated in the second quarter as consumers ramped up spending and businesses invested more on equipment.